-In the WHO report is wrote that CBD has "been demonstrated as an effective treatment for epilepsy" in adults, children, and even animals and that there's also "preliminary evidence" that CBD can help in treating Alzheimer’s disease, cancer, psychosis, Parkinson's disease, and other serious conditions.
+In the WHO report is wrote that CBD has "been demonstrated as an effective product against epilepsy" in adults, children, and even animals and that there's also "preliminary evidence" that CBD can help in dealing with Alzheimer’s disease, cancer, psychosis, Parkinson's disease, and other serious conditions.

 Because of the studies that were made in recent years, the report mentioned also that "Several countries have modified their national controls to accommodate CBD as a medicinal product."